redis/redis-doc/docs/reference/command-arguments.md

   It isn't displayed during the command's syntax rendering.
-  The same name can appear more than once in the entire argument tree, but it is unique compared to other sibling arguments' names This allows to attain a unique identifier for each argument (the concatination of all names in the path from the root to any argument).
+  The same name can appear more than once in the entire argument tree, but it is unique compared to other sibling arguments' names This allows to attain a unique identifier for each argument (the concatenation of all names in the path from the root to any argument).
 * **display_text:** the argument's display string, present in arguments that have a displayable representation (all arguments that aren't oneof/block).
   This is the string used in the command's syntax rendering.